datacrystals/LuciferIL/README.md

 So, with this library, I'm aiming to make it easier to get these to load by stringing together a few different large image libraries to give the best chance of one of those working at decoding the image.

 ## What's up with the name?
-This project started out as a simple extension to DevIL, but eventually turned into something else, so I thought it would be fitting to find some other Devil related name.
+This project started out as an attempt to get DevIL to build with ERS, but eventually turned into something else, so I thought it would be fitting to find some other Devil related name.

 ## Issues/Bugs
 Please feel free to make use of the Issues tab.